rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The new CSC 151 assignment, option 2 (text generation)

-1. Report on the code camps
+1. Report on the code camps.
+I wrote that already.
+Should I post it?

 1. <https://www.chronicle.com/article/The-5-Types-of-Professors-/243108>